Florin-Nae/design-and-test-a-thermal-management-system-for-a-vehicle/README.md

 ## STEP 2: Design a simple HVAC system

-Use the following MATLAB<sup>®</sup> Live Script (for reference, the HTML exported from the Live Script file is [here](./RefrigerationSystemSizing/designHVACsystem.html)):
+Use the following MATLAB<sup>®</sup> Live Script (if you do not have MATLAB opened, for a quick reference one can refer to the HTML exported from the Live Script file, which is in the repository folder: *designHVACsystem.html*):

 ```Matlab
 designHVACsystem;